yaznwin/Femdows/README.md

 A: Emotionally?
 No. Technically?
 Maybe.

 **Q: Will this mess up my PC?**
-A: Yes.
+A: yes.
 But fabulously.

 ---

 ### 🗑️ Uninstallation

-im sorry gng u is NOT restoring ts shit 😭😭😭 manually restore your theme, reverse the registry changes, uninstall Windhawk/StartIsBack, and perform a system exorcism. and 17 system restores
+uninstallation is planned for a later time, for now change your theme back to aero.theme, uninstall Windhawk & StartIsBack, clear the icon cahce in %localappdata%\Microsoft\Windows\Explorer\*.db delete C:\Femdows\, run ie4uinit -show, and you should be good to go

 ---